Best Things to do in Iceland

 That same volcanic energy is the reason for Iceland having so many natural hot springs.
 Rushing forth from beneath the earth, steaming geothermal water bubbles up to the surface in countless areas across Iceland.
 Some of the water is boiling hot, while others sit at the perfect temperature for bathing, conveniently collecting in natural pools and being diverted by industrious locals into the town swimming pools.

 There are several distinct types of hot springs in Iceland.
 There are high-end spas, such as the famous Blue Lagoon, which charges admission for entrance into the hot spring facilities.
-Then, there are more natural places to find the hot water, for example rushing through a river or collecting in a natural pool on the shores of a fjord.
+Then, there are more natural places such as Seljavallalaug.
+There you can find the hot water rushing through a river or collecting in a natural pool on the shores of a fjord.
 Finally, the swimming pools around the country, all of which enjoy heated water from sources underground.

 Enjoying a soak in a hot spring or swimming pool is without a doubt one of the best things to do in Iceland.
 Our favorites?
-The ones are hidden within nature, surrounded by beautiful landscapes and with not another soul in sight.
+Check out our article to find out: 11 Best Hot Springs in Iceland.

 While the country has whales, seals, and arctic foxes, by far the most popular animal in Iceland has to be its horses.
 It’s famed for being shorter than a regular horse, although calling them a pony to an owner at your own peril.
 They’re also incredibly sturdy animals, resistant to the harsh Icelandic conditions, and are famous for having five gaits, whereas most horses only have four.